National Endowment for the Humanities.

-(1) Termination of a recipient's Federal financial assistance under the program or activity involved where the recipient has violated the Actor these regulations.
-A recipient must have the opportunity for a hearing on record before an administrative law judge, who must determine that a violation has occurred.
-The determination of the recipient's violation may be made only after a recipient has had an opportunity for a hearing on the record before an administrative law judge.
+(1) Termination of a recipient's Federal financial assistance under the program or activity involved where the recipient has violated the Act or the regulations in this part.
+Prior to such termination, a recipient must have the opportunity for a hearing on record before an administrative law judge who must determine that a violation has occurred.
 Therefore, NEH will not terminate a recipient's Federal financial assistance in a case that has been settled in mediation, or prior to a hearing, unless the case is reopened because of a violation of the settlement agreement.

 (2) Any other means authorized by law, including but not limited to:

-(i) Referral to the Department of Justice for proceedings to enforce any rights of the United States or obligations of the recipient created by the Act or these regulations.
+(i) Referral to the Department of Justice for proceedings to enforce any rights of the United States or obligations of the recipient created by the Act or the regulations in this part.

-(b) NEH will limit any termination under § 1172.36(a)(1) to the particular recipient and particular program or activity, or portion thereof, that NEH finds in violation of the Act or these regulations.
-NEH will not base its decision to terminate on any other program or activity of the recipient that does not receive Federal financial assistance from NEH.
+(b) NEH will limit any termination under § 1172.36(a)(1) to the particular recipient and particular program or activity, or portion thereof, that NEH finds in violation of the Act or the regulations in this part.
+NEH will not base its decision to terminate on any findings with respect to any other program or activity of the recipient that does not receive Federal financial assistance from NEH.

 (c) NEH will not take action under § 1172.36(a) until:

-(1) The Chairman has advised the recipient of its failure to comply with the Act or these regulations, and that NEH has determined that voluntary compliance cannot be obtained, and
+(1) The Chairman has advised the recipient of its failure to comply with the Act or the regulations in this part, and that NEH has determined that voluntary compliance cannot be obtained, and

 (2) Thirty (30) days have elapsed after the Chairman has sent a written report of the circumstances and grounds of the action to the Congressional Committee(s) having legislative jurisdiction over the program or activity involved.
 The Chairman will file such report whenever it takes action under § 1172.36(a).